 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 After he said this, he was taken up before their very eyes, and a cloud hid him from their sight (Acts 1:8-9).

 This mandate that we know as “The Great Commission” is becoming an increasing concern of religious communities and the governments of the world.
 There is a movement toward “religious tolerance,” the acceptance of everyone’s faith, no matter which one, as valid before God.
 The conviction is gaining ground that we do not respect people when we call their religious beliefs into question.
 A Christian can unwittingly do this by simply sharing with someone that Jesus Christ is the only way to salvation and eternal life!
-It is considered an assault on one’s religious freedom to cast doubt on the validity of their faith.
+To cast doubt on the validity of a person’s faith is considered an assault on their religious freedom.
 An increasing number of religious leaders, including Christians, desiring to be more culturally sensitive, are finding their perspectives undergoing change: that any religious faith is just as acceptable to God as any other.
 This is becoming the “politically correct” religious doctrine of our globally informed times.

 There is a warning here for Christians who give testimony of their faith in Jesus Christ to others.
 The belief that there is only one way to forgiveness and eternal salvation–only one way to God–is becoming more and more divisive.
 Accusations are growing louder that the “intolerant and exclusionary” Christian religion can “incite hatred” toward anyone who does not believe the same way.
 The consequences of “one way” thinking are seen as dire: hatred leads to discrimination, unrest, and even war!
 Given the urgency of this mindset, would it be surprising if it becomes a criminal act to share one’s faith “with intent to change” another’s religious affiliation?